-Figure 63.
+Figure 52.
 The NLS editor provided by the Scout SDK.
-This editor is opened via the Open NLS Editor É link in the Scout Object Properties of the DefaultTextProviderService node.
+This editor is opened via the Open NLS Editor ... link in the Scout Object Properties of the DefaultTextProviderService node.

-Access to translated texts in Scout applications is provided through text provider services located in the application is shared plugin.
+Access to translated texts in Scout applications is provided through text provider services located in the application's shared plugin.
 This setup makes translated texts available in the client and the server part of the application.
 Consequently, the Scout SDK provides access to the NLS Editor to manage translated texts and application languages under the green shared node in the Scout Explorer view as shown in Figure 000.

-To open the NLS editor, select the green shared node in the Scout Explorer view and expand its Text Provider Services folder.
+To open the NLS editor, select the green shared node in the {scoutExplorerView} and expand its Text Provider Services folder.
 Then, select the contained element Project Alias>TextProviderService.
-As shown in Figure 000, the NLS editor can be opened using the Open NLS Editor $\acute{E}$ link in the Scout Object Properties view.
+As shown in Figure 000, the NLS editor can be opened using the Open NLS Editor ... link in the {scoutPropView}.
 In the NLS editor translations can be edited individually by pressing F2 or double-clicking into a text cell.
 This opens the editor to change the text to the desired value.
-To add a new translated text, the corresponding dialog can be opened by clicking on the button with the $\hat{II}$ icon next to the 'New language' button (shown in Figure 000).
+To add a new translated text, the corresponding dialog can be opened by clicking on the button with the 'T' icon next to the 'New language' button (shown in Figure 000).

 In Scout applications, translated texts are obtained with the method TEXTS.get("key") where "key" represents the language independent text key.
 In a default Scout project setup, calling TEXTS.get uses the <Project Alias>TextProviderService in the background.
 And this text provider service defines the access path for the text property files that are located in the applications shared plugin.
-Typically, these property files are collected in the plugin (\$ <youraplication>.shared/resources/texts directory according to the right hand side of Figure 000.
-To resolve the provided text key at runtime, the user (\$ locale settings is used to access the correct text property file.
+Typically, these property files are collected in the plugin's <youraplication>.shared/resources/texts directory according to the right hand side of Figure 000.
+To resolve the provided text key at runtime, the user's locale settings is used to access the correct text property file.

-Figure 64.
+Figure 53.
 In the dialog Add a Language shown on the left side the desired language and localization can be specified.
-On the right side, the location of property file Texts\es\ES.properties in the shared plugin of the $\partial$ Hello World $\partial$ application is shown.
+On the right side, the location of property file Texts_es_ES.properties in the shared plugin of the "Hello World" application is shown.